chromium/chromium/content/test/data/accessibility/readme.md

 You can also use array operator[] to refer to an array element at a given index, for example `paragraph.AXChildren[0]` will refer to the first child of the paragraph.

+You can also rerieve `anchor` and `focus` text markers from a text marker range, for example:

+`p.AXTextMarkerRangeForUIElement(p).anchor`

 ### Advanced directives

 Normally the system waits for the document to finish loading before running